rchaput/acronymsdown/README.md

 ## Description

-This package adds the ability to automatically generate a list of acronyms inside [RMarkdown][rmarkdown] (Rmd) documents.
+This package adds the ability to automatically handle acronyms inside [RMarkdown][rmarkdown] (Rmd) documents.

 Throughout the document, acronyms are replaced by either their short name, or their long name, depending on whether they appear for the first time.
-In any case, they are also linked to their corresponding definition in the List of Acronyms, so that readers can access the definition in one click.
+They also may be linked to their corresponding definition in an automatically generated List of Acronyms, so that readers can access the definition in one click.

+The package documentation can be found online at https://rchaput.github.io/acronymsdown, or directly in your R console using `vignette("acronymsdown")`.

 ## Features

+- Tired of manually having to check whether the first occurrence of an acronym is correctly explained to your readers? **acronymsdown** automatically replaces acronyms, based on whether they appear for the first time.
-- Generate a List of Acronyms based on your defined terms.
+- Generate a List of Acronyms based on your defined acronyms.
     + The place where this list will be generated can be specified (by default, at the beginning of the document).
 - Automatic sorting of this list.